daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 Here it is for Kubernetes Cluster API Provider vSphere (CAPV) and how to use it.
 We haven't covered the creation of a workload cluster but you already saw how to do it so it shouldn't be too much of a stretch to figure that one out.

 I shall get your attention on the fact that you want to sanitize your config files after use to avoid leaving password in clear text on a machine as a best practice.

+Cluster API is a great project that opened the door to many use cases for companies to build upon and distribute great products.